111LUX/FVWM/README.md

 ---

 ### Xft configuration
-To make xft fonts similar in size among all applications, to enable its hinting (in modern DEs this part is automatically handled by "settings-daemons"), xft configuration should be added to ~/.Xresources file.
+To make Xft fonts similar in size among all applications, to enable its hinting (in modern DEs this part is automatically handled by "settings-daemons"), xft configuration should be added to ~/.Xresources file.
 [Download my .Xresources](https://raw.githubusercontent.com/111LUX/777/main/.Xresources) and save it to your _$HOME_, while it will be enough to add "Xft" lines, my urxvt and xterm settings are pretty usable too.
 To apply it, `$ xrdb -merge ~/.Xresources` should be executed, no need to add this command to ~/.fvwm/autostart file, as it is already there.

 ---

 ### Keybindings
-To iconify (minimize) all applications/restore — ShowDesktop function should be used, it is available via Ctrl+Alt+D, or when pressing dock tray borders (bottom left corner click).
+To iconify (minimize) all applications/restore — ShowDesktop function should be used, it is available via Ctrl+Alt+D, or when pressing dock tray borders (screen bottom left corner click).
 Icon middle click will close iconified application, window title middle click will maximize/unmaximize window, close title button middle click will kill application.
 Some other common keybindings: Super+Q - close, Super+A - iconify, Super+C - deiconify previous, Super+W - maximize, Super+D - lower/raise window.
 Alt+Tab is working as expected, Super+Tab/Super+Shift+Tab - raise and focus next/prev window.
 All keybindings may be found under "Keybindings" section of ~/.fvwm/config .

 To enable dzen2 sound volume notifications, when using sound media keys, [download vol.sh script](https://raw.githubusercontent.com/111LUX/777/main/vol.sh), save "vol.sh" to your _$PATH_ as executable and restart FVWM.
 No further configuration required, as these lines are already present in ~/.fvwm/config :
 ```